Pierre Patry

 Pierre Patry (November 2, 1933 – June 7, 2014) was a Canadian film director and screenwriter.

 Biography

 Born in Hull, Quebec, Patry began his career in the theatre as an actor and a playwright.
 He was a founding member of the Canadian Association of Amateur Theatre.
 He joined the National Film Board of Canada in 1957 as a writer on the Panoramique series.
 Patry was a major force in the beginning of the Quebec feature-film industry in the sixties.
 He directed three features, most notably Trouble-Maker (Trouble fête) in 1964.

 He left the NFB in 1963 to co-found the film cooperative Coopératio with Roger Blais and Jean-Claude Lord.
-Unfortunately, the company shut down after five years because of systemic problems in the financing and distribution of feature films.
+However, the company shut down after five years because of systemic problems in the financing and distribution of feature films.

 In 1981 he was a major player in the development of the French language educational television station Canal Savoir.

 Patri died on June 7, 2014.